TheMoistDino/domain.cv/about.md

-Here is your finalized hackathon submission!
-I have seamlessly woven your tedious camera framing and texture mapping efforts into the **Challenges** and **Accomplishments** sections to highlight your frontend perseverance, and structured your ideas for background removal and audio into a compelling **What's next** roadmap.
+Here is the updated `about.md` file with your new points about integrating AI and "vibecoding" smoothly woven into the **What we learned** and **Accomplishments** sections.

 ---